 Heartburn is caused when the stomach produces an excessive amount of acid.
 This larger than normal quantity of stomach acid means some is able to flow back up the oesophageal tract, which causes the burning sensation and overall discomfort.

-Many people will experience some form of heartburn throughout their life, there is no obvious cause of heartburn, in most cases it can be triggered by multiple things such as:
+Many people will experience some form of heartburn throughout their life.
+There is no obvious cause of heartburn, in most cases it is caused by one of the following triggers:

 - Fatty foods (such as fried and processed foods)

 - Pregnancy (This is a natural occurrence and is more common during the third trimester)

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) such as naproxen

 - A hiatus hernia (caused when part of the stomach bulges up into the chest)